 Colts Neck home prices are not only among the most expensive in New Jersey, but Colts Neck real estate also consistently ranks among the most expensive in America.

-Colts Neck is a decidedly white-collar town, with fully 90.62% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Colts Neck is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Colts Neck who work in management occupations (20.00%), sales jobs (17.89%), and office and administrative support (9.51%).
+Colts Neck is a decidedly white-collar town, with fully 93.21% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Colts Neck is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Colts Neck who work in management occupations (20.36%), sales jobs (16.11%), and office and administrative support (10.11%).

 Also of interest is that Colts Neck has more people living here who work in computers and math than 95% of the places in the US.

-Despite being a small town, Colts Neck has a lot of people using the bus to get to and from work every day.
-Most of these people on the bus are using it to get to good jobs in other cities.
+In Colts Neck, a lot of people use the bus to get to work every day though Colts Neck is a relatively small town.
+Those that ride the bus are primarily traveling out of town to good jobs in other cities.

 The people who call Colts Neck home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Colts Neck residents report their race to be White, followed by Asian.
-Important ancestries of people in Colts Neck include Irish, German, Polish, and English.
+Important ancestries of people in Colts Neck include Italian, Irish, German, English, and Polish.

 The most common language spoken in Colts Neck is English.
 Other important languages spoken here include Spanish and Arabic.